alist-org/alist-railway/README.md

 ### Usage
 - Fork this repo
 - Open https://railway.app/ and click `New Object`
-- Choose the repo that you forked and select the main branch
+- Choose the repo that you forked and select the postgres branch
 - Add postgres plugin
 - Add a new Project Variables: `PORT -> 80`